A Guide to the Best Things to Do in Manly

 The Cannalgal and Kayimai people were the custodians of Manly and the northern beaches.

 This meeting prompted him to name the area after them.
-“Their confidence and manly behaviour made me give the name of Manly Cove to this place.”
+He said “Their confidence and manly behaviour made me give the name of Manly Cove to this place.”

 How to Get to Manly

-You can reach Manly by road or by sea.
-The critical difference between the options is travel time.
-We think the ferry is THE option.
-I cannot think of a circumstance where I would drive to Manly from the city.
+Manly can be reached by road or by sea, but the ferry is the best option.
+I can’t think of a single reason to drive to Manly from the city.

 Ferry: 25-30 minutes from Circular Quay